BDAthlon/2018-wannabe-postdoc-1/README.md

 Solution *1b* uses simulated annealing for discrete optimization.
-+ Pseudo-randomly select a permutation of
++ Pseudo-randomly select a permutation of NOT gates.

-genetic
++ Initialize temperature to be very hot
++ While temperature is not 0, cool the temperature of the annealing process.
+	- As the temperature cools, slowly decrease the

+Solution *1b* uses a genetic algorithm for discrete optimization.

 Other solutions considered:
 + 0-1 integer linear programming (ILP)